ShieldCI/docs/docs/analyzers/reliability/custom-error-pages.md

 - Verifies that 404, 500, and 503 templates exist under `resources/views/errors` (or the `errors` namespace)
 - Detects missing templates that would fall back to Laravel’s default branding
 - Skips stateless/API-only apps (no session middleware) where HTML error pages aren’t relevant
+- Skips automatically in CI (where web server may not be available)
 - Reports which templates are missing and which view paths were inspected

 ## Why It Matters